 Collaborative research helps Alexis Kaplan pursue her interest in nuclear engineering

-Alexis Kaplan takes full advantage of LANL's collaborative research
+Alexis Kaplan takes full advantage of the Lab's collaborative research

 Alexis Kaplan, a graduate research assistant, relocates to the small town of Los Alamos to finish her PhD thesis research with the Safeguards Science and Technology group.
 Alexis and her team of nuclear, mechanical, and electrical engineers are designing and building a prototype for a system that will measure the used fuel that comes out of nuclear reactors.
 Alexis explains, “When fuel comes out of the reactor, there is often concern that material could be stolen.”
 The system will measure the fuel to make sure nothing has been stolen, and also verify the amounts of different radioactive materials in the fuel.
 This process could monitor spent nuclear fuel worldwide and even aid the International Atomic Energy Agency (IAEA) in facility inspections.